-Putting education and technology at the centre of the two-party race to lead the tiny island state, the opposition Labour Party promised a tablet computer for every eight-year-old school child.
+Putting education and technology at the center of the two-party race to lead the tiny island state, the opposition Labour Party promised a tablet computer for every eight-year-old school child.

-Two hours later, Prime Minister Lawrence Gonzi unveiled his Nationalist Party's electoral programme which included plans to give tablets to all school children aged between 5 and 16.
+Two hours later, Prime Minister Lawrence Gonzi unveiled his Nationalist Party's electoral program which included plans to give tablets to all school children aged between 5 and 16.

 Bloggers in the euro zone's smallest country lampooned the politicians' largesse, likening the parties to both Father Christmas and Moses, the biblical figure who brought the word of God inscribed on tablets of stone.

 Gonzi said his government had already given laptops to all teachers and put computerized white boards into all classrooms.
 Giving tablets to all children was the next logical step, he said, adding that pupils would in future use digital text books.